iifl-logo

 Principal Audit Procedure

-Our audit procedures included, but were not limited to, the following:
+Our audit procedures included, but were not limited to:

 The Companys management and Board of Directors are responsible for the other information.
 The other information comprises the information included in the Boards Report including Annexures to Boards Report but does not include the financial statements and our auditors report thereon.
 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.